DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-28-updating-how-training-partners-manage-their-accredited-providers.md

 ### Removing an accredited provider

-When a user clicks the remove link next to the accredited provider’s name on the ‘Accredited providers’ list, they’re taken to a page to confirm the removal of the accredited provider.
+When a user selects the remove link next to the accredited provider’s name on the ‘Accredited providers’ list, they’re taken to a page to confirm the removal of the accredited provider.

 If the accredited provider has yet to be attached to a course in Publish teacher training courses (Publish), the user can remove them.

 If the accredited provider is attached to a course, the user cannot remove them.
-They must detach the accredited provider from all courses before removing them.
+Instead, they must contact the Support team.
 We show a page explaining why the user cannot remove the accredited provider.

 ### Data validation rules